 Today I am sharing my simple morning routine as a mom to little kids.
-Plus 5 morning routine tips I find helpful!
+Plus 5 simple morning routine tips I find helpful!

 If it was up to me I would sleep in, get a massage, and someone would make breakfast for me.
 This is my fantasy life LOL!